Domain Wall as Cosmological Oscillator: Acknowledgements

 \section{Acknowledgements}

-BQL is supported in part by the National Natural Science Foundation of China under Grant No.~12405058 and by the Zhejiang Provincial Natural Science Foundation of China under Grant No.~LQ23A050002.
+BQL is supported in part by the National Natural Science Foundation of China under Grant No.~12405058 and No.~12575082 and by the Zhejiang Provincial Natural Science Foundation of China under Grant No.~LQ23A050002.